-Technical and cultural cooperation is governed by agreements signed in 1972 and 1987 respectively.
+Technical and cultural cooperation is governed by agreements signed in 1972 and 1987.
 The reopening of the Embassy of France in Kingston in April 1999 helped to give fresh impetus to bilateral relations.

 President of the French Republic

-- 10 March 2000 (Pointe à Pitre): Meeting between President Jacques Chirac and Jamaican Prime Minister P.J.
+- 10 March 2000 (Pointe à Pitre, Guadeloupe): Meeting between President Jacques Chirac and Jamaican Prime Minister P.J.
 Patterson (France/CARIFORUM Summit)

 Minister of Foreign Affairs

-- 2014: Minister of Foreign Affairs and Foreign Trade Arnold Nicholson met with the Minister of Foreign Affairs and International Development.
+- 2014: Minister of Foreign Affairs and Foreign Trade Arnold Nicholson met with the Minister of Foreign Affairs and International Development Laurent Fabius.

-- Visit by Jean-Pierre Bel, personal envoy of the President of the French Republic, from 6 to 9 April 2015 and 23 to 26 November 2016
+- Two visits by Jean-Pierre Bel, personal envoy of the President of the French Republic, from 6 to 9 April 2015 and 23 to 26 November 2016

 There are two main agreements between France and Jamaica, one on the encouragement and protection of investments, signed in January 1993, and the other on double taxation, signed in August 1995.
 The last financial protocol dates back to 1997.